 Negotiate

 However, when doing this, remember that you are in control.
-You possess the most valuable bargaining chip - you can always take your business elsewhere - and it's important you make this known to cable companies so that they don't take advantage of you.
+You possess the most valuable bargaining chip - you can always take your business elsewhere - and it's essential you make this known to cable companies so that they don't take advantage of you.

 Often, if you let the company know you are planning to switch, they will be able to get authorization from their boss to give you a discount or add things to your package for free, so you'll be paying the same but getting more for it.